 A number of fungicides are available for both early-season and late-season control of these common leaf diseases.
 Chemistries from two of the most commonly used classes of fungicides – triazoles and strobilurins – provide good to excellent activity against wheat leaf diseases and, when used in conjunction with best management practices, can help manage disease resistance.
 Wheat growers should consider fungicides with systemic movement and curative properties for the broadest protection from cereal foliar diseases.

-With a combination of two chemistries, Prosaro® fungicide provides preventive and curative action against key cereal leaf diseases such as various types of rust, Septoria leaf blotch, tan spot and powdery mildew.
-Additionally, Prosaro provides unsurpassed activity against head diseases such as scab (Fusarium head blight) and glume blotch.
-It’s a good choice to ensure grain quality and enhance yield potential.
+Prosaro® PRO pairs powerful preventive and curative disease control with long residual activity for consistent performance across a variety of growing conditions against key cereal leaf diseases such as various types of rust, Septoria leaf blotch, tan spot and powdery mildew.
+Additionally, Prosaro PRO provides unsurpassed activity against head diseases such as scab (Fusarium head blight).
+It’s a good choice to ensure grain health and enhance yield potential.

 For more information on wheat disease control options from Bayer, please contact your local Crop Science representative or visit the cereals section.